dyxstat/MetaCC/README.md

 ## Implement the post-processing step of the MetaCC binning module
-Initial draft genomic bins are assessed using [CheckM](https://github.com/Ecogenomics/CheckM).
+Draft genomic bins are assessed using [CheckM](https://github.com/Ecogenomics/CheckM).
-Then the post-processing step of the MetaCC binning module is conducted for partially contaminated bins with completeness larger than 50% and contamination larger than 10% in order to purify the contaminated bins.
+Then the post-processing step of the MetaCC binning module is conducted for partially contaminated bins with CheckM completeness larger than 50% and contamination larger than 10% in order to purify the partially contaminated bins.
 ```
 python ./MetaCC.py postprocess --cover -v FASTA_file Contaminated_Bins_file OUTPUT_directory
 ```